 What is sound engineering and where do I start?

 Good question.
 Sound engineering is not just about editing different sounds or music but; it is more than that.
 It is a process of recording, manipulating, mixing and producing various pieces of audio.
 You will need technical skills to use the mechanical and digital equipment.
+A good place to explore various audio equipments available for excellent music is Gigasonic.
+You will get an idea of different audio equipments created by sound engineers there.

 Many prestigious institutions and schools provide excellent courses (degree and or diploma) on sound engineering and mixing.
 I’d suggest you finish the course (though you feel unnecessary) as it will introduce you to the world of sound.
 Having background knowledge about sound adds value to your profession as a whole.
 Research about the best school available in your neighbourhood and get started!